 4. Pop the pan in the oven at 400 F and once cooled, you can store the egg cups in resealable bags or glass containers.

-HELPFUL TIPS WHEN MAKING SUN-DRIED TOMATO EGG CUPS:
+HELPFUL TIPS TO MAKE THE BEST EGG CUPS:

 - Grease or line your muffin pan with silicone liners for easy removal